COVID-19 Travel Regulations for DVT

-Up to one in every 1000 people are affected by Deep Vein Thrombosis in the UK each year, and of those, many fly without any issue.
-There are ways in which you can make travelling with DVT much more comfortable, such as extra leg space, compressions socks, drinking plenty of water, and minor exercise when possible.
+Up to one in every 1000 people are affected by Deep Vein Thrombosis in the UK each year and, of those, many fly without any issue.
+There are ways in which you can make travelling with DVT much more comfortable, such as extra leg space, compression socks, drinking plenty of water, and minor exercise when possible.

-Should I speak to a doctor about flying with DVT?
+Should you speak to a Doctor about flying after DVT?

 According to the NHS, even if you’ve had DVT recently and are on medication for it, ‘your risk of developing DVT is low and there is no reason why you can’t travel, including long haul.’
 However, they do recommend that you speak to your consultant and get the all clear before booking your flights.